Points vs Electronic Ignition

 points ignition file

-When in proper working order, a points ignition system works very well and will give 15,000 miles of service.
+When in proper working order, a points ignition system works very well and will give 10,000 miles or more of service.
 So unless your classic car is a daily driver, points ignition is more than adequate to keep your old car running well.

 Related Articles: